415-310-9430 • firstname.lastname@example.org

 as part of the National Queer Arts Festival

-SAN FRANCISCO, Calif.
-May 1, 2012— THIS IS WHAT I WANT, Wednesday–Saturday, June 27–30, is an annual performance festival produced by queer performance incubator THEOFFCENTER and presented in conjunction with San Francisco’s SOMArts Cultural Center, Center for Sex and Culture and the Queer Cultural Center.
+SAN FRANCISCO, and Calif.
+May 1, prostate 2012— THIS IS WHAT I WANT, Wednesday–Saturday, June 27–30, is an annual performance festival produced by queer performance incubator THEOFFCENTER and presented in conjunction with San Francisco’s SOMArts Cultural Center, Center for Sex and Culture and the Queer Cultural Center.
 A centerpiece of the National Queer Arts Festival and timed to follow San Francisco’s legendary Pride celebration.
 THIS IS WHAT I WANT is a 3 year old project originally conceived by 2011 Goldie recipient Jesse Hewit, attempts to redefine the relationship between intimacy and performance.
 The festival features four nights of newly commissioned, multidisciplinary performance-based works centered around the locus of queer desire, in direct dialogue with economies of value and perception.

 The San Francisco economy is in a state of flux; tech companies are changing the make-up of the city and San Franciscans are changing alongside with it.
 Queer populations are no exception.
 It is in the middle of these changes that THIS IS WHAT I WANT constructs work with the economy of desire as a main focus.
 Artistic Director Tessa Wills declares, “To say what you really want is a formational act of passion and promise.
 It’s an act of identification that has personal, social and economic significance.”
 Sold out crowds for last year’s THIS IS WHAT I WANT encouraged festival producer and director of THEOFFCENTER Ernesto Sopprani to better support this year’s curatorial team, Anna-Martine Whitehead, Doran George, Jesse Hewit, Tessa Wills, and Rachael Dichter, by expanding the 2012 festival to include two new events, a symposia and in-depth audience participatory experience, which assist audiences and performers in further exploring the themes raised by the festival’s performances and curatorial concept.